Codemon72/Spickzettel/Wordpress.md

 ## Watch out
 - php or Wordpress loves to build `<p>` where it sees empty lines.
 For example in internal CSS!!

+### Workflow
+- get access to site
+- download site and save it to GitHub
+- work in small increments
+  - test your code in DevTools (in all browsers)
+  - apply to local files and upload them to site with cyberduck
+  - hard refresh page - if necessary: empty and refill cache via admin dashboard: plugins > WP Rocket > Einstellungen

 ## Handled Bugs